EnergyModelsX/EnergyModelsGeography.jl/docs/src/area_mode/mode.md

 ```

 The individual modes use in general the same constraint functions and have the same fields with minor variations.
-Hence, all nodes with be presented below.
+Hence, all transmission modes will be presented below.

 The fields of the types are given as: